-Cook’s notes: I used chicken tenderloins because I find the meat is much more tender than the rest of the chicken breast when cooked and it’s easier to work with than chicken thighs.
-You can use any chicken meat cut you like, just adjust the cooking time depending on the pieces.
-This marinade will also work very well with quail, prawns and even beef.
+I used chicken tenderloins because I find the meat more tender than the rest of the chicken breast and it’s easier to work with than the chicken thighs.
+You can use any chicken meat you like, just adjust the cooking time depending on the size of the pieces.
+This marinade will also work well with quail, prawns and even beef.

-- 5 tsps sweet paprika
+- 5 teaspoons of sweet paprika

-- 1 tsp black pepper
+- 1 teaspoon black pepper

-- 3 tbsps olive oil
+- 3 tablespoons olive oil

-- 2 garlic cloves, finely chopped
+- 2 garlic cloves, finely diced or grated

 - 2 limes (zest + juice from one lime for the marinade and juice from the second when serving)

-- If using a grill plate or a frying pan on your stove, heat one teaspoon of coconut oil until sizzling hot.
-Fry chicken pieces for 3 minutes on each side and then remove to a plate to rest.
-Make sure not to overcrowd the frying pan or you will end up with too much meat juice and your dish will become stewed rather than grilled chicken.
+- If using a grill plate or a skillet on your stove, heat one teaspoon of coconut oil until sizzling hot.
+Fry the chicken pieces for 4 minutes on each side and then remove to a plate to rest.
+Make sure not to overcrowd the frying pan or you will end up with too much meat juice and stewed rather than grilled chicken.

 - If using a BBQ, heat the plate to sizzling hot and either spray with olive oil or brush with coconut oil.
 Place chicken pieces on the plate with a little space in between and cook for 4 minutes on each side on medium/high heat with the lid on.